“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 “Take them into the playroom Teddy and we can color them” said David.

-Teddy turned and headed for the playroom.
+the playroom.
 Monica smiled watching this.

 She had activated Martin’s old mecha bear a while back after the Super